 Caregiver burnout is very, very real so do not let the stress of living with and caring for a senior overwhelm you.

 One of the biggest mistakes that family caregivers make is that they ignore their own needs (and those of their own family) for the sake of caring for their elderly parent(s).
-Believe me, this can affect your mental health in ways you could have not imagine.
+Believe me, when you feel like you are giving up your life to care for an elderly parent, this can affect your mental health in ways you can not imagine.

 My years of working with elder care as an Occupational Therapist taught me that this never ends well, for anyone.
 So I urge you to please make sure to take care of yourself and your family FIRST as much as possible.
 This means mentally and physically as well.